Return to the forgotten ULX: a broadband NICER+NuSTAR study of NGC 4190 ULX-1: Conclusions

 While \nicer\ is not typically used for ULX studies due to their comparatively low fluxes compared with the \nicer\ background and their extragalactic nature making source confusion more likely, it is clear that it can still be a powerful tool for the timing analysis of the few ULXs that are nearby and reasonably well isolated.
 However, a full picture of the X-ray behavior of this source can only be obtained with broadband X-ray data.
 While coordination of a soft X-ray observatory with \nustar\ is invaluable with present-day capabilities, this source illustrates the value of a future dedicated broadband observatory such as the \textit{High Energy X-ray Probe} (\textit{HEX-P}) in the study of ULXs \citep{madsen23,bachetti23}.

 \acknowledgments

+We thank the anonymous referee for useful comments to improve the clarity of this article.
 HPE acknowledges support under NASA grant 80NSSC21K0123 and NASA contract NNG08FD60C.
 The majority of this work was performed on the traditional homeland of the Tongva people.

 This work made use of data from the \nustar\ and \nicer\ missions, funded by the National Aeronautics and Space Administration.
 We thank the observing teams for carrying out the coordinated observations.
-This work has also made use of archival observations by \xmm, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
+This work has also made use of archival observations by \xmm, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA, and the \textit{Neil Gehrels Swift Observatory}, a NASA science mission.